-Chip-On-Glass (COG) is a flip chip technology for direct connection assembly of ICs (Integrated circuits) on glass substrate by using ACF.
-The IC is an unpackaged, bare chip and the pitch of the bumps (footprint) can be scaled down according to customer requirements (contact pitch of glass substrate).
-This technology reduces the assembly area to the highest possible packing density and is implemented in applications where space saving is crucial.
+Finetech’s bonders address the unique challenges associated with Chip on Glass (CoG) bonding.
+Chip-On-Glass (COG) is a flip chip bonding technology for direct connection assembly of bare integrated circuits (ICs) on glass substrate by using Anisotropic Conductive Film (ACF).
+The pitch of the IC bumps (footprint) can be scaled down according to customer requirements (contact pitch of glass substrate).
+This technology reduces the assembly area to the highest possible packing density, important to applications where space saving is crucial.
 It allows a cost-effective mounting of driver chips because integrating flex PCB is no longer required.
 The IC is bonded directly onto the glass substrate and is suitable for handling high-speed or high-frequency signals.

 COG is primarily used for source driver ICs within TFT display technologies where they are used for LCD, plasma, e-ink, OLED or 3D technologies.
-This is essential for consumer electronic products such as notebooks, e-book reader, video and digital cameras or mobile phones with the need for small size and light-weight components.
+This is essential for consumer electronic products such as notebooks, tablets, cameras or mobile phones with the need for small size and light-weight components.

 What are the challenges?